Gerrymandering and Compactness: Implementation Flexibility and Abuse

-Here, we the US Census Bureau's 2015 Cartographic Boundary and TIGER/Line data~\citep{shapefiles} to consider how the variables used to calculate compactness are complicated by reality and how, even once defined, issues including geography, topography, projections, and resolution complicate implementation.
-Together, the ambiguities we expose provide a high degree of implementation flexibility.
-We show that this flexibility can be exploited to argue that convoluted and likely gerrymandered districts are quantitatively reasonable.
+Here, we use the US Census Bureau's 2015 Cartographic Boundary and TIGER/Line data~\citep{shapefiles} to show how the variables used to calculate compactness are complicated by reality and how, even once quantitative scores are defined, confounding factors including geography, topography, cartographic projections, and resolution complicate implementation.
+Together, the ambiguities we expose provide a high degree of \emph{flexibility}.
+We show that this flexibility can be exploited to engineer compactness scores that allow convoluted and gerrymandered districts to meet quantitative standards designed to prevent such abuse.

+If policymakers are unaware that quantitative measures of electoral district fairness may be both intentionally and unintentionally manipulated to give a variety of outcomes, they may push to enact standards that are either insufficient or that can be gamed.
+This problem arose as litigants sought to use the efficiency gap~\citep{Stephanopoulos2014} to detect gerrymandering even as it was shown that the measure was problematic~\citep{Alexeev2017,Bernstein2017,Chambers2017,Veomett2018}.
+Here, we show that similar problems exist for compactness.
+We also suggest that implementation flexibility and the accompanying potential for abuse is a general property of trying to quantify electoral fairness.

-We conclude with general recommendations for development and fair characterization of compactness scores; we additionally provide a model software implementation intended to avoid the pitfalls we highlight.
-All of the examples presented and some of the terminology used stem from United States geopolitics, but the ideas presented herein are applicable to redistricting more broadly.
+Section \ref{sec:considerations} is technical and exposes the full complexity and consequences of the many considerations that must go into calculating aspects of a compactness measurement.
+Section \ref{sec:results} provides a non-technical summary of the results and shows how the methods we discuss here can be abused.
+Section \ref{sec:discussion} concludes with recommendations for the development and fair characterization of compactness scores.
+We additionally provide a model software implementation intended to avoid the pitfalls we highlight.
+All of the examples presented and some of the terminology used stem from United States geopolitics, but our ideas are applicable to districts in any context.
+Although we focus on compactness, our work provides a cautionary case study revealing challenges in quantifying any measure of gerrymandering.